Py-ualg/2024-intro-course/README.md

 [Neuromatch academy DL course](https://github.com/NeuromatchAcademy/course-content-dl)

 Each tutorial can be opened in binder or colab if you navigate through the folders.
+Solution to exercises can be found in separate NB in `tutorials/solutions_all.ipynb`.